Bridge over Troubled Water: Side two

 Simon wrote "The Only Living Boy in New York" while Garfunkel was filming in Mexico; it is about the resulting isolation he felt in New York.
 In an interview with SongTalk, Simon guessed that 12 to 15 voices were used to record the "aaah"s, while Garfunkel said that he proposed those lines, stating "It's us around eight times screaming, and we mixed it down very softly ...
 I started getting into open-mouth harmony, in a very loud, strident way.
 We were screaming at the top of our lungs and inside an echo chamber.
 I remember that day that Dylan dropped by to visit.
 We came out of the booth after all this screaming, and there he was."

-"Why Don't You Write Me", deals with separation from Simon's wife in a jungle.
-In this song Simon experimented with the nascent genre of reggae for the first time, a style he later explored in his solo career, most notably in "Mother and Child Reunion".
+In "Why Don't You Write Me", Simon experimented with the nascent genre of reggae for the first time, a style he later explored in his solo career, most notably in "Mother and Child Reunion".

 The Everly Brothers' "Bye Bye Love" had been recorded live, but Simon, Garfunkel, and Halee were not satisfied with the performances.
 The song was subsequently recorded in the studio and the recording played to various audiences to clap along to.
 "Bye Bye Love" became a farewell song and a sign of a new career.

-The album's final song, "Song for the Asking," represents an "olive branch" extended by the duo to each other and holding open the possibility of reconciliation and further collaboration.
+The album's final song, "Song for the Asking", represents an "olive branch" extended by the duo to each other and holding open the possibility of reconciliation and further collaboration.
 The song starts with the applauses of the previous song cross-fading into it.